averbraeck/dsol/README.md

 The four words of the "Distributed Simulation Object Library" have been chosen purposefully:

 * **Distributed**.
-The word 'distributed' in DSOL indicates that the design of the software has taken distributed models as a starting point, rather than as an afterthought.
+The word 'distributed' in DSOL indicates that the design of the software has taken distributed models and distributed services as a starting point, rather than as an afterthought.
   The implementations make heavy use of the so-called publish-subscribe mechanism, allowing flexible interaction between (remote) components.
 * **Simulation**: The software allows for building simulation models in different formalisms, such as discrete-event simulation, differential equations, agent-based modeling, atomic DEVS, and hierarchical DEVS.
 Different simulation formalisms can co-exist in a single model.